About working with children checks

 - Tasmania – Police history record check

-- Victoria – National police record check and Victoria – Working with children check
+- Victoria – National police record checks and Victoria – Working with children check

 - Western Australia – Working with children check